andrew/ultimate-awesome/README.md

 - [awesome-jisaku](https://github.com/wonda-tea-coffee/awesome-jisaku) - Awesomeな自作hogehogeまとめ.
 - [awesome-tdl](https://github.com/xatta-trone/awesome-tdl) - A curated collection of TDL (Tabular Deep Learning) resources—libraries, projects, tutorials, papers, and more—for researchers and developers in the field.
 - [awesome-elastic-resources](https://github.com/xavigpich/awesome-elastic-resources) - A curated list of awesome Elastic resources.
-- [Awesome-indie-gamedev](https://github.com/XeldarAlz/Awesome-indie-gamedev) - A curated list of resources, tools, and inspiration for indie game developers.
-From your first prototype to launch day and beyond.
 - [awesome-linux-links](https://github.com/xellor-dev/awesome-linux-links) - A curated collection of essential links and resources for Linux users, from official documentation to community tools and tutorials.
 - [awesome-react-native](https://github.com/xiaomingx/awesome-react-native) - Awesome React Native components, news, tools, and learning material!.
 - [awesome-solana](https://github.com/xiaomingx/awesome-solana) - A curated list of awesome frameworks, libraries and software for the solana programming language.